ScrollLang/skript-parser/README.md

 This repository currently contains two main branches :

- * **master** : this branch contains a proof-of-concept implementation of the parser, that compiles to an executable JAR file.
+ * **main** : this branch contains a proof-of-concept implementation of the parser, that compiles to an executable JAR file.
  * **skript-library** : this branch contains no implementations, and its purpose is to be used as a base library for any skript-parser-related projects.

 ## Contributing

-External contributions are extremely welcome, as I (Syst3ms, owner of the repository) and other contributors don't have enough time to contribute to the repository regularly.
-Adding features is obviously amazing, but smaller things such as cleaning up the code and adding documentation can go a long way for the project.
-If you want to start contributing, simply clone the Git repository and start working from here.
-I recommend using IntelliJ IDEA, it's my IDE of choice, and some annotations are only properly understood and handled by it.
+External contributions are welcome